 About Robert Milner and the History of Mud Motors

 Having grown up in a family of hunters, I caught the duck hunting "bug" at an early age.
 Since my father is a gun dog trainer, I didn't have much of a choice!
 I grew up at the Wildrose Kennels that my dad founded, owned for 23 years and made famous.
-He now owns the Duckhill Kennels in Somerville, TN.
-My father introduced me to duck hunting at the legendary Beaver Dam Lake in Tunica, MS. I was very fortunate to be able to put together a group of duck hunters to purchase a small section of Beaver Dam Lake in 2012.
-We have a small private club called the Nash Buckingham Rod and Gun Club.
-It was a very dry year and the lake was very low.
-I wanted to buy an inexpensive shallow water motor for a small boat but was having a hard time finding one.
-This Quest led to the founding of Beaver Dam Mud Runners.
+He now owns Duckhill Kennels in Somerville, TN.
+My father introduced me to duck hunting at the legendary Beaver Dam Lake in Tunica, MS. In the dry years, the lake is very low and I wanted to buy an inexpensive shallow water motor for a small boat but was having a hard time finding one.
+This led to the founding of Beaver Dam Mud Runners.

 After thoroughly researching the market and the history of the mud motor, I quickly found out that there were very few inexpensive mud motor options in the US.
 Most were over priced and over engineered for what I wanted.
 I started asking around and found that most of my fellow duck hunters agreed.
 As my dad did with Labrador retrievers, I started researching the history and origins of the mud motor.
 I knew there had to be a better option and that history might lead me to a better solution as it did for my father.
 I quickly found out that since the 1950's, Thailand had been making shallow water motors, more specifically the long tail design.
 I bought a couple Thai motors and quickly found out they were the answer to my quest.
 I used them through duck season and talked to some duck hunters that had used them.
 Mine worked great and everybody I talked to had good reviews of them.